Monsters Theme Learn and Play Day: Printables, Puppets, and More!

-Maybe you could tell by the title, but we are using monsters to help teach our 2 year old about diversity, emotional intelligence and of course, courage and bravery.
+Maybe you could tell by the title, but we are using monsters to help teach our 2-year-old about diversity, emotional intelligence and of course, courage and bravery.

 Craft Foam Monster Feet (template)

 This was really just a fun little activity to get her into the monster mood, so to speak.
 It worked wonderfully!
 More importantly, we talked about how appearances can make something scary but that really, underneath, it’s something familiar.